thjbdvlt/frolicd.nvim/README.md

 installation
 ------------

-just install it as any other neovim plugin, then require it at map any key to its main function:
+just install it as any other neovim plugin, then require it and map any key to its main and only function:

 ```lua
 require'frolicd`